-We are considering running a few more sessions in Summer 2020.
+We are considering running a few more sessions in 2020.
 We haven't set the dates yet as we are not sure when the Regulations, and the Code of Practice, will be published.
 We will of course let you know as soon as we have decided.
 Watch this space ...

 The Government announced udring the summer of 2019 that the LPS will be implemented from 1st October 2020.
 The plan is that existing authorisations under DoLS would continue until their expiry date, at which point they would need to be authorised under LPS.
 No new Standard or Urgent DoLS authorisations could be made after 1st October 2020.

 Various Regulations need to be written to accompany the Act.
 These cover topics such as training for Approved Mental Capacity Professionals, transitional arrangments and who will regulate the LPS scheme.
 The plan was for the draft Regulations to be issued towards the end of 2019, with the final versions agreed by Parliament in the Spring of 2020.

 There will also be a brand new Code of Practice.
 Again, the plan was for the draft Code to be issued towards the end of 2019, with the final version agreed by Parliament in the Spring of 2020.

 (And remember, the Code of Practice for the main Mental Capacity Act is also being revised at present, with a similar timescale).